DrMukhtar/FFT-based-Optical-Simulation/README.md

 # Practical information
-This repository... ...To the script in terminal
+This repository contains the processing script and a configuration file.
+The processing script is written in Python (BeamPropagation.py) and the configuration file is provided as csv file (example: input.csv).
+To the script in terminal
 `
 python3 BeamPropagation.py input.csv
 `

-...parameters:
+The csv file conains the following parameters:
 * fixed simulation parameters: number of points grid ($N$) and size of the gride ($L$) in one dimension;
-* input beam parameters:...
+* input beam parameters:beam waist (w)), orders ($m, n$) of the Hermite-Gaussian mode, and potical wavelength (lam);
-* ...
+* physical simulation parameter: propagation distance (dist).